sonnyp/JSON8/packages/JSON8/README.md

 Takes a JSON string and returns a JavaScript value.

 Always use try/catch with oo.parse.
-Even with JSON.parse you should because [this](http://timelessrepo.com/json-isnt-a-javascript-subset).

 ```javascript
 var doc = oo.parse(string[, options]);